 As a USA Basketball athlete, Manning won a bronze medal with the 1988 U.S. Olympic Team, recording 11.4 points and 6.0 rebounds a game; he was named the 1987 USA Basketball Male Athlete of the Year after posting a team-leading 14.6 points and 5.4 rebounds per game with the 1987 U.S. Pan American Games Team, which captured the silver medal; and he won gold medals with the 1985 U.S. Olympic Festival North Team and the 1984 USA R. William Jones Cup Team.

-Now in his fourth season at Wake Forest University, Manning owns an overall a career head coaching record of 92-102, which includes two seasons at the University of Tulsa (2012-13 and 2013-14).
+Now in his fifth season at Wake Forest University, Manning owned an overall a career head coaching record of 92-102 through the 2017-18 season, which included two seasons at the University of Tulsa (2012-13 and 2013-14).

 In 2016-17, Manning led Wake Forest to a 19-14 record and the program’s first NCAA Tournament appearance since 2010.